-4.2.
-Successful Applications
+4.2 Successful Applications

 Among all included papers, 63 empirical studies were found.
 Practitioners have written 40 papers, and academic researchers 20 of them.
 Three papers were found that have been written jointly by practitioners and academia.
-In total, 53 success stories were reported in the literature.
+As shown in Figure 5., 53 success stories were reported in the literature.
 If a report discussed N projects, the success/failure number for each of them was counted as 1/N. For example, if a paper reports two projects, one successful and one failure, we have added 0.5 to the successful cases and 0.5 to the failure ones.